Iceland On A Budget: How To Have A Cheap Iceland Holiday

 7. Buy Your Alcohol in Duty-Free at Keflavik Airport

 We weren’t 100% sure of the prices in duty-free in Iceland, so we bought some in London duty-free before we left.
 You can do either, it just means extra to carry onto the flight if you buy it before.
+Either way, saving money on alcohol is definitely one way to help manage Iceland on a budget.

 8. Hire a Car and Self-Drive